NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 If a file cannot get loaded, the console will print a warning.

 Testing
 =======
 The following conditions must be present before testing:
 --------------------------------------------------------
 - Wheels on ground
-- INS not initializing
+- INS (Inertial navigation system) not initializing

-and either
+and either:

 - External power supplying
 or
 - DC and AC power on.